King’s selected for a second year for female coach mentorship program

 Scott looks forward seeing Smith work with King’s student-athletes as a coach.
 “She is not only a gifted athlete, but also a tremendous leader and has been a captain on numerous teams.
 Jenna is a person of amazing character and leadership ability, and I am confident she’ll help take our team to the next level this year!"

-As Jenna continues her education with the goal of being a volleyball teacher for junior high or high school students, she sees a direct connection in bringing her passion for the sport to the women’s volleyball team.
+As Jenna continues to complete her after-degree in education, with the goal of being a teacher for junior high or high school students, she sees a direct connection in bringing her passion for the sport to the women’s volleyball team.
 “Coaching with Grace and The King’s University will be an opportunity for me to not only continue my love for the game, but to also grow my ability as a coach, teacher, and mentor,” Smith said.
 “Through my love for competition, speaking the truth, and leading through action, I hope I will be an asset to this team.”